 The only thing that’s constant is change, I know.
 And it’s not like these malls aren’t trying to attract new occupants, or even vice versa.
 But it’s sad to know that a trip to the mall is no longer the enjoyable adventure it used to be.

-A closing note about West Towne Mall: With both Boston Store and Sears closing their West Towne locations, the mall will have only one anchor store remaining — JCPenney.
+A closing note about West Towne Mall: With both Boston Store and Sears closing their West Towne locations, the mall will have just two anchor stores remaining — Dick’s Sporting Goods (which has the space Boston Store once occupied), and JCPenney.
 Yes, JCP has had their own struggles this decade.
 But, no, there’s been no indication that either of its two Madison locations are on the verge of shuttering.
 Well, the last time I checked anyway.